pchuck/etf-leverage-comparator/leveraged_etf_analysis.md

 ## DJI Index vs. ProShares Leveraged Dow ETFs

-2006.06.21 is the date that ProShares introduced leveraged ETF's to amplify the daily performance of the DJI Index by -1x, -2x and +2x.
+On 2006.06.21, ProShares introduced leveraged ETF's to amplify the daily performance of the DJI Index by -1x, -2x and +2x.

-On 2010.02.11, ProShares introduced DOW ETF's with -3x and +3x leverage.
+On 2010.02.11, ProShares introduced DJI-based ETF's with -3x and +3x leverage.

 ### Performance

-The performance of the ETF's, since their inception, relative the underlying index can be visualized using ggplot.
+The performance of the ETF's, since their inception, relative the underlying index, can be visualized using ggplot.

 In addition, using simulation, we can see how perfectly efficient leverage would have performed over the same period.